williambq/AppNoticeSDK-Android/README.md

             };

-            // Instantiate and start the Ghostery consent flow:
+            // Instantiate the App Notice SDK and start either the implied or explicit consent flow:
             // To be in compliance with honoring a user's prior consent, you must start this consent flow
             // before any trackers are started.
 In this demo, all trackers are only started from within
             // the manageTrackers method, and the manageTrackers method is only called from the App Notice
             // call-back handler.
 This ensures that trackers are only started with a users prior consent. appNotice = new AppNotice(this, GHOSTERY_COMPANYID, GHOSTERY_NOTICEID, appNotice_callback);

-            //appNotice.startExplicitConsentFlow(); // To start an explicit consent flow, OR... appNotice.startImpliedConsentFlow(); // To start an implied consent flow }
+            // Start the implied-consent flow (recommended)
+            appNotice.startImpliedConsentFlow();

+            // (Alternate:)
+            // Start the explicit-consent flow in either strict or lenient mode:
+            //   true = use strict mode (end user must click Accept to continue).
+            //   false = use lenient mode (on decline, the consent flow screen is only displayed again when the notice ID changes).
+            //appNotice.startExplicitConsentFlow(true);
+        }
     ```